kyleu/boilerplay/doc/src/main/paradox/gettingStarted.md

 The first account to sign up is created as an Admin, all subsequent users will have a normal user role.

+The project is built on SBT, and can be opened by IntelliJ directly.
+Plugins are included for Eclipse and Sublime Text.

 ## Projects